GEOL100

 - Sequence: Group of conformable layers lying between unconformities.

-Unconformities are so common that today, sequence stratigraphy - the mapping and correlation of conformable sequences - is a major field in Geology.
+Unconformities are so common that today that sequence stratigraphy - the mapping and correlation of conformable sequences - is a major field in Geology.
 With unconformities factored in, the age of the Earth would have to be much greater than 36 million years.
-Similar attempts varied widely between 3 million and 1.5 billion years.
+Similar attempts yielded results that varied widely between 3 million and 1.5 billion years.

-Evolution stokes the fire: By the late 19th century, the controversy surrounding evolution prompted new attention.
+- Evolution stokes the fire: By the 1860s century, the controversy surrounding evolution prompted new attention.
 After all, if the Earth were too young for there to have been time for evolution, the evolution debate would be over.

-As it developed, both Joly and Kelvin were leaving vital (but unknown) information out of their equations.
+- As it developed, both Joly and Tomson were leaving vital (but unknown) information out of their equations.

 - Joly missed that salt is removed from the oceans by various processes.

-- Kelvin could not have know that new heat is generated inside the Earth by radioactive decay (nuclear fission), because the process was unknown.
+- Kelvin could not have know that new heat is generated inside the Earth by radioactive decay (nuclear fission), because the process had not been discovered.

 The discovery of radioactivity: Ironically, radioactive decay, which frustrated Kelvin's purpose, ended up providing the true key to the absolute dating of rocks.